Gabriel5638/Rock-Paper-Scissors-Spock-Game/README.md

 ![spock gif](assets/readme-files/star-trek.gif)

  - GIFs were used for both the desktop and mobile versions.
 The GIFs are displayed when a player reaches 6 points on the desktop version, congratulating the winner and showing a funny GIF of the actors from Star Trek, including Spock himself.
-The GIFs appear at random, users gets a different one each time they win.
+The GIFs appear at random, user gets a different one each time they win.
 This adds replayability to the game, so players can discover new GIFs with each playthrough.

 ## Mobile Version